 When cervical spine problems occur, several symptoms might manifest, including:

-- Neck pain that may radiate to the shoulders and arms
+- Neck pain that may radiate to the shoulders and arms, most often caused by cervical radiculopathy (pinched spinal nerves in the cervical area)

 - Tingling or numbness in the arms or hands